Oliv4945/rak3172-at-lib/Readme.md

 `lorawan.py` is an example file, it:

+* Define events callback
 * Instanciate the RAK3172 object
 * Set JoinEui (AppEui) and AppKey if required
 * Display the EUIs
 * Join
 * Send a message!

 `rak3172.py` is the class containing the RAK3172 object and its methods.
+An RX thread is started in background